temporalio/temporal-learning/docs/getting_started/go/hello_world_in_go/index.md

 The function defines the options to execute an Activity, and then executes an Activity called `ComposeGreeting`, which you'll define next.
 The function returns the result of the Activity.

+With your Workflow Definition created, you're ready to create the `ComposeGreeting` Activity.

 ## Create an Activity

-Use Activities in your Temporal Applications to execute [non-deterministic](https://docs.temporal.io/workflows#deterministic-constraints) code or perform operations that may fail.
+In a Temporal Application, Activities are where you execute [non-deterministic](https://docs.temporal.io/workflows#deterministic-constraints) code or perform operations that may fail, such as API requests or database calls.
+Your Workflow Definitions call Activities and process the results.
+Complex Temporal Applications have Workflows that invoke many Activities, using the results of one Activity to execute another.

 For this tutorial, your Activity won't be complex; you'll create an Activity that takes a string as input and uses it to create a new string as output, which is then returned to the Workflow.
 This will let you see how Workflows and Activities work together without building something complicated.